-Console mode and silent mode are available when launching Workbench installers on the command line.
+Two installation modes are available to support efficient installation of the Workbench software.

-Console mode can be particularly useful when installing on remote systems.
-On Linux, this mode is enabled by using the option -c.
-On Windows the option is -console.

-Silent mode allows the installation to be run in a hands off manner.
-Default answers to all prompts will be used.
-Silent mode is activated using the -q parameter.
-On Windows, the -console option can be appended as the second parameter, to ensure output to the console.
+- Console mode This mode is particularly useful when installing Workbenches onto remote systems.
+On Linux, this mode is enabled by using the option -c when launching the installer from the command line.
+On Windows the option is -console. - Silent mode This mode supports hands-off installation.
+Default answers to all prompts are used, although a non-default installation directory can specified if desired (see below).
+Silent mode is activated using the -q parameter when launching the installer from the command line.
+On Windows, the -console option can be appended after -q, that is, as the second parameter, to ensure output to the console.

-Specify an installation directory in combination with silent mode to specify a non-default installation directory and still not be prompted for responses to questions.
-The installation directory is specified using the -dir option.

-So, on a Windows system, running the installation in silent mode, with console output and specifying the directory to install to as "c:\bioinformatics\clc" would look like:
+If desired, you can specify the directory to install the software to when running the installer in silent mode.
+Do this adding the -dir option to the command line.

+On Windows, the -console and the -dir options only work when the installer is run in silent mode.

+The following is an example of a command that would install a Workbench into the directory "c:\bioinformatics\clc" on a Windows system using silent mode with console output:

+'''

-CLCGenomicsServer\7\5.exe -q -console -dir "c:\bioinformatics\clc"
+CLCMainWorkbench_8_0.exe -q -console -dir "c:\bioinformatics\clc"

+'''

-On a Linux system, a similar command to install to a directory "/opt/clcgenomicsworkbench9" would look like:
+On a Linux system, a similar command to install into the directory "/opt/clcgenomicsworkbench11" could look like:

+'''

-CLCGenomicsServer\7\5.exe -c -q -dir /opt/clcgenomicsworkbench9
+./CLCGenomicsWorkbench_11_0_1_64.sh -c -q -dir /opt/clcgenomicsworkbench11

+'''